Skip to content

 Territory Management Architecture

-Territory Management (now officially Sales Territories as of Spring ‘25) provides a parallel access model to the role hierarchy, enabling account-based territory assignments that drive both sharing and forecasting.
-For a CTA, understanding the architecture deeply — object model, hierarchy design, sharing interaction, and scaling limits — separates a passing answer from a failing one.
+Sales Territories (formerly Enterprise Territory Management) provides a parallel access model to the role hierarchy, enabling account-based territory assignments that drive both sharing and forecasting.
+At the CTA level, understanding the architecture in depth (object model, hierarchy design, sharing interaction, and scaling limits) separates a passing answer from a failing one.

-Salesforce renamed Enterprise Territory Management (ETM2) to Sales Territories in Spring ‘25 (release 250).
+Salesforce renamed Enterprise Territory Management (ETM2) to Sales Territories in Summer ‘24 (release 250).
 The underlying objects, API names, and architecture remain identical.
 The CTA exam may still reference “Enterprise Territory Management” or “ETM2.”
 This guide uses “Sales Territories” and “Territory Management” interchangeably.

 Architecture Overview